 - Be thoughtful as you reach out, recognizing that some groups may not be certain of your motives.
 Be clear that you want to connect and dialogue, not evangelize or persuade.

 - Learn at least a little about the group you are reaching out to so that you can ask informed questions.
 The Interfaith Alliance has a growing list of 5 Starter Facts about Your Neighbor’s Religion that includes a diverse body of faiths to begin your learning.

 - Brush up on interfaith etiquette.
-The Christian-Muslim Forum has this list of suggestions about Being Interfaith Literate and the Religion Communicator’s Council offers this list of Interfaith Dialogue Guidelines.
+Check out Eboo Patel’s 3 Suggestions for Interfaith Literacy, and see the Religion Communicator’s Council list of Interfaith Dialogue Guidelines.
 Your faith tradition may have its own resources that will be valuable for you.

 - Consider offering food at your event—after checking with all groups about dietary needs and guidelines—as it is a time-honored way of bringing people together.

 - Engage a facilitator who is experienced with interfaith groups.
 They can help set positive guidelines and encourage good conversation.
 Your local interfaith council may have resources for you.